StephenWhittington/MilestoneProject1/README.md

 I found another bug with the £ sign, when i enter this into my cloud9 code it has this outcome Â£15 after i save it and view it in the browser, But if i change it in the browser with dev tools it doesn't have the same problem.

-* I managed to fix this by research and i needed to add <meta charset="UTF-8"> to my head element.
+* I managed to fix this by research and i needed to add meta charset="UTF-8" to my head element.

+I also had a porblem with the video file i added to cloud9 when i tried to push it to **GitHub** it told me the file was to big and that i could get (https://git-lfs.github.com/) to increase the file upload size.

+* In the end i managed to run my mp4 file via a converter online and squished the file under 100mb.

 ### Compatibility